kanb1/jewelryshop/PROJECT_OVERVIEW.md

    - Add user reviews and ratings.

 2. **Cart and Checkout**:
-   - Integrate payment gateway.
    - Add cart persistence for logged-in users.
+   - Improve UX for the checkout process with better error handling.

 3. **Testing**:
-   - Add more robust error handling.
+   - Add robust error handling for edge cases.
-   - Write tests for critical components and backend routes.
+   - Write unit and integration tests for frontend and backend.

 4. **Deployment**:
    - Deploy backend to a hosting provider.
+   - Deploy the frontend to a service like Vercel or Netlify.
-   - Connect the frontend with the deployed backend.
+   - Connect the deployed backend with the frontend.

 ---

 ### **Technologies Used**
 - **Frontend**: React.js, TypeScript, Chakra UI
 - **Backend**: Node.js, Express.js, MongoDB
-- **Others**: Postman, Axios, JWT, bcrypt
+- **Others**: Postman, Axios, JWT, bcrypt, Stripe, Nodemailer